calvinckho/restvo-desktop/README.md

-# restvoMacOS
+# restvoApp
-Restvo Desktop App for Mac
+Restvo Desktop App for Mac and Windows